-We take a look at the best diving movies of all time, from thrilling underwater epics to Hollywood blockbusters featuring incredible subaquatic scenes.
+We list the best scuba diving movies of all time, from thrilling underwater epics to Hollywood blockbusters featuring incredible subaquatic scenes

-The underwater realm struggles to get a foothold in the glitz, glamour and special effects of the modern Hollywood blockbuster.
+Sadly, the underwater realm has struggled to get a foothold in the glitz, glamour and special effects of the modern Hollywood blockbuster.
 Whether it’s the latest superhero reboot, science fiction thriller or historical epic drama, the effects-driven juggernaut that powers the modern film industry seems to continually overlook subaquatic cinema.

-This may be because diving movies are more costly to film and tend to be more sink than swim.
-Far too many have been box office bellyflops receiving a rotten green splat as opposed to a fresh red rating on Rotten Tomatoes.
+This may be because scuba diving movies are more costly to film and tend to be more sink than swim.
+Far too many have been box office bellyflops, receiving a rotten green splat as opposed to a fresh red rating on Rotten Tomatoes.

-Here are our best diving movies of all time, ranked in no particular order.
+Here are our best scuba diving movies of all time, ranked in no particular order.

 An epic adventure film thrusting a team of civilian divers and Navy SEALs to the bottom of the Atlantic Ocean in a search-and-rescue mission for a sunken nuclear submarine.